Discover more from Marco Altini’s Substack

 Takeaways

-The whole point of using HRV is to try to capture the body’s response to training or other stressors.
+The whole point of using HRV is to capture the body’s response to training or other stressors.
 Both morning and night data can capture similar long-term trends in our physiology (when measured using validated tools, and following best practices).
-However, there are some differences.
+However, there are some important differences.

-Night HRV can be very useful to better understand aspects of your behavior: eating habits, alcohol intake, weight loss, and exercise timing, for example.
-Similarly to morning measurements, night data can also track very well anything health-related (acute sickness).
-However, quite possibly, measuring after the restorative effect of sleep is a better time to assess your state and readiness for a new day.
-Measuring closer to the previous day’s stressors, we might not capture the response effectively (how we recovered after e.g. 10–15 hours, before the next workout).
+Night HRV can be useful to better understand (rather obvious) aspects of your behavior: eating habits, alcohol intake, weight loss, and exercise timing, for example.
+Similarly to morning measurements, night data can also track quite well anything health-related (acute sickness).
+However, measuring in the morning, after the restorative effect of sleep is a better time to assess your state and readiness for a new day (and of course, it will also reflect sickness, excessive alcohol intake, etc., as shown in our research).
+Measuring closer to the previous day’s stressors (i.e. in the night), we might not capture the response effectively (how we recovered after e.g. 10–15 hours, before the next workout).

-Additionally, the high parasympathetic state during sleep might make the data less sensitive to stressors.
-Measuring while sitting adds a little orthostatic stressor that can make the data more representative of our capacity to assimilate additional stress on a given day.
+Additionally, the high parasympathetic state during sleep makes the data less sensitive to stressors.
+Measuring in the morning, while sitting, adds a little orthostatic stressor that makes the data more representative of our capacity to assimilate additional stress on a given day.

 I hope this was informative, and thank you for reading!